AltGophers/numbase/README.md

 # numbase

-Numbase is a fullstack website which used to convert numbers between bases 2 - 16.
+Numbase is a fullstack website used to seamlessly convert numbers between bases 2 - 16.

 ## Features
 <hr>